warrengalyen/SendZen/README.md

 ### Using SendZen without an account

-The example builder blocks editor is facilitated through the 'example-builder' campaignId dynamic route with state and serverside props.
-Provided the campaignId is 'example-builder' the editor will render the editor, otherwise, the editor will only be able to
+The example builder blocks editor is facilitated through the 'example-builder' campaignId dynamic route with state and serverside rendering.
+Provided the campaignId is 'example-builder' (e.g. `/admin/campaign/edit/example-builder`), all users (regardless of their authentication state) will be able to access the editor.
+For all other routes, users will need to be authenticated in order to view their campaigns and experience the full editor.

 Certain features are restricted without an account, such as the ability to save and send campaigns, upload an image.
 Instead, user's are able to render their email to HTML to then use elsewhere.